-16. Educational references
+16 Employment references

-Where an ex-student requires an educational reference or other situations where educational history is needed to be proven, the pupil, or parent, will be required to provide prior written notice of the enquiry along with written consent, including signature, to provide the information to the enquiring party.
-Depending on the nature of the enquiry, a charge may be levied for this service.
+Where a staff member, an ex-employee or volunteer requires a professional reference or other situations where work history is needed to be proven, the individual staff member will be required to provide prior written notice of the enquiry along with written consent, to provide the information to the enquiring party.

-Confidential references
+16.1 Confidential references

-Confirmation will be sought from the requesting party on their use of the confidential reference exemption under the Data Protection Act 2018.
-If the requesting party confirms their intention NOT to use the exemption, then the School reserves the right to refuse the reference request if the School determines that fulfilling the request may be to the detriment of the School.
+Confirmation may be sought from the requesting party on their use of the confidential reference exemption under the Data Protection Act 2018.
+If the requesting party confirms their intention NOT to use the exemption then the school reserves the right to refuse the reference request if the school determines that fulfilling the request may lead to the detriment of the school.

-17. CCTV
+17 CCTV

-There are several closed loop CCTV systems situated around the School (locations omitted for security reasons).
+There are several closed loop CCTV systems situated around the school (locations omitted for security reasons).

-The School follows the Information Commissioner's Office guidance on CCTV and therefore has a CCTV policy to ensure the security of the captured video, documented controls on its access and retention as well as clearly presented signage informing individuals of its presence and contact details should they wish to exercise their rights.
+The school follows the Information Commissioners Office guidance on CCTV and therefore has a CCTV policy to ensure the security of the captured video, documented controls on its access and retention as well as clearly presented signage informing individuals of its presence and contact details should they wish to exercise their rights.

-Access to video recordings can be requested at any time via contact with CPO on 020 8748 6117 option 3 or email gdpr@harrodian.com.
+Access to video recordings can be requested at any time via contact with CPO on 020 8748 6117 option 3 or email gdpr@harrodian.com

-The School reserves the right to refuse access to any video clips containing the image(s) of any other person other than the requester or any circumstance which may be detrimental to the School's position i.e. involvement in a civil claim.
+The school reserves the right to refuse access to any video clips containing the image(s) of any other person other than the requester or any circumstance which may be detrimental to the school's position i.e. involvement in a civil claim.

-Full details of producers are available in the School CCTV Policy.
+Full details of procedures are available in the school CCTV Policy

-18. Peri Services
+18 Peri Services